ienjoymostofit/AGDR/README.md

 - Python 3.8+
 - Docker and Docker Compose
 - Access to OpenAI API or compatible LLM API endpoints
+- Access to a local LLM API endpoint (e.g., Ollama) is recommended for faster iteration.

 ### Installation